folio-org/folio-org.github.io/guidelines/issue-tracker.md

 When creating the issue, select the most relevant _Project_ and the _Issue Type_ (see [below](#issue-types) for definitions).
-Each individual [source code](/source-code) repository's README document has a link to its particular issue tracker Project.
+Each individual [source code](/source-code) repository README document has a link to its particular issue tracker Project.
 If unsure which Project, then use "FOLIO".
 Someone can change these later if necessary.

 Select the appropriate "Development Team".
+If not sure, then just choose one.
+Other people can re-allocate.

 For the "Bug" issue type, use the "Configure Fields" option to add the _Environment_ field.